 My Tribe: An Introduction

 Every woman needs some level of a tribe!
-You send her occasional goofy memes or snap chats when you think of each other, a girlfriend whom you don’t see often but feels like you never left each other when you do get to meet up, or even the woman you call or see in person every day to discuss every detail of your life (for some, this is mom).
-Imagine this in a 0-5 scale.
+You send her occasional goofy memes or snap chats when you think of each other, a girlfriend whom you don?t see often but feels like you never left each other when you do get to meet up, or even the woman you call or see in person every day to discuss every detail of your life (for some, this is mom).
+Imagine this on a 0-5 scale.
 The lady who makes you feel special because they were thinking of you -all the way to the one who gives you advice about some of your most intimate moments.
 These relationships are so important to me.
+Mom tribes are important to our survival as moms!

 In each one of my life-stages so far, I have met some amazing women who make up my support system, or tribe if you will.
 The groups change and sometimes fall out of touch but they all have made an impact on my life.
-I know many of them would jump right back into those rolls for me again – today if possible.
-I like to be picky when picking my friends.
-“Quality over quantity” they say.
+I know many of them would jump right back into those roles for me again – today if possible.
+I like to be picky when picking my friends. ?Quality over quantity,? they say.
 When I find a good friend with whom I take turns, encouraging and lifting up one another, I make sure they know it!

-Some different groups I have found my kindred spirits include
+Some different groups I have found kindred spirits for my mom tribe include:

 -High School (It was ALL GIRLS!
 Go Cubs!!)